kata198/python-argumentparser/README.md

     @param longOptions  list<string>  - This is a list of long (--xyz val or --xyz= val) options.
 If no long option is available, use 'None'.
 Omit the leading --
     @param staticOptions list<string> - This is a list of static options (arguments that have meaning just being present, without taking an additional value).
                                                 Any members of this list will be present in the results of #parse, set to True is present, otherwise False.
+    @param multipleStaticOptions <dict> - A dictionary for multiple static arguments that resolve to one value.
+Key is the "name", values are all potential values.
+Ex: {'cheese' : ['--cheddar', 'gouda'] } presence of either 'gouda' or '--cheddar' in results would set cheese to True, otherwise False.
     @param allowOtherArguments <bool> default False - if False, consider non-specified arguments as errors.
 Regardless of value, unmatched params will be in 'unmatched' key of return value.